Initiate-Now/Python_Workspace/DAY1/README.md

-# Python program to interchange first and last elements in a list
+# DAY1

-Given a list, write a Python program to swap first and last element of the list.
+## Python program to interchange first and last elements in a list by swaping the first element with (n-1)th element.

-Examples:
+### Points Covered in this Code

-Input : [12, 35, 9, 56, 24]
+- Variable declaration and definition.
-Output : [24, 35, 9, 56, 12]
+- Indexing.

-Input : [1, 2, 3]
+- print statement.
-Output : [3, 2, 1]
+- multi-line and single line comments.